Locations:

 How to prevent pickleball injuries

 • Don’t overdo it.
-You may be tempted to play pickleball every day, but your body needs rest.
+You may be tempted to play pickleball every day, but be aware that your body may need to rest.
 If you have sore muscles or joints, use ice to reduce inflammation.
-Rest until the pain is gone.
+Rest or participate in pain-free exercise until you’re able to resume pickleball without pain.
+Consult a healthcare provider if the pain doesn’t resolve with rest.
 Stretching on your rest days can also promote recovery and improve flexibility.

 • Take care of your body.
 All athletes, including pickleball players, need to eat a healthy diet, drink enough water and get good sleep.
 If you’re healthy, you’ll perform better and recover faster.
 You’ll also have less fatigue, which can increase your risk of injury.